imansmallapple/imansmallapple.github.io/application-development/index.md

 ## Welcome to Oniro Application Development

 Oniro is a modern, flexible operating system designed for diverse device scenarios.
-This documentation is your starting point to quickly learn how to start your Oniro application development.
-It provides clear, concise tutorials and practical examples, so you can get started rapidly without needing to understand all underlying complexities right away.
+This documentation is your starting point for Oniro application development.
+It provides clear, concise tutorials and practical examples, enabling you to get started quickly without needing to understand all underlying complexities immediately.

-By following this documentation, you'll learned:
+By following this documentation, you'll learn how to:

 - Set up a straightforward development environment.
 - Build and run your first simple Oniro application.

-- Gradually learn essential concepts needed to further your development journey.
+- Gradually master essential concepts to advance your development journey.

 ## Development Environment
-To start developing OpenHarmony applications, we first need to set up the development environment by installing `DevEco Studio`.
+To start developing Oniro applications, you first need to set up the development environment by installing `DevEco Studio`.

-To set up your development environment, please refer to  [Environment Setup Guide](/application-development/environment-setup-config/index).
+For detailed instructions, please refer to the [Environment Setup Guide](/application-development/environment-setup-config/index).

 ## Learning Path
-To facilitate your application development, we provide development guidelines for reference.
+To support your application development, we provide comprehensive development guidelines.

 You can familiarize yourself with the application development process by [getting started with a simple project](./create-first-eclipse-oniro-app/index).